git/git.github.io/rev_news/drafts/edition-49.md

 * The [Gerrit User Summit 2019](https://gus2019.eventbrite.com) will take place in Gothenburg 29-30 August, hosted by [Volvo Cars](http://volvocars.com).
-  The event if free but seats are limited.
+  The event is free but seats are limited.
 For the first time also the community opens the 5-days Hackathon 24-28 August, same location, to everyone: the only requirement is to be willing to learn and contribute to the JGit or Gerrit Code Review project.